defi-wonderland/handbook/sites/wonderland/docs/development/frontend/onboarding/frontend-dev-challenge.md

 ## Implementation Requirements

-Your challenge should include the following components:
+Your submission should include the following components:

 - Custom UI/UX design implementation using Material-UI
 - Efficient data fetching with Multicall for balances and allowances: